 There are two main types of data contained within SAGIS model databases, namely, measurement data and sector data.
 Measurement data are derived from routine monitoring activities, and include river quality information obtained by NRW, river flow information reported at national river flow gauges, as well as effluent discharge flow and quality data.
 Models are calibrated to the measurement data so that models are expected to recreate (virtually) conditions that span the period of time over which the measurement data was obtained.
-The model for the River Usk SAC has been developed using phosphorus data covering the period 2016 to 2019.3 There are two important points relating to how the river quality data are processed prior to inclusion in the model:
+The model for the River Wye SAC has been developed using phosphorus data covering the period 2016 to 2019.3 There are two important points relating to how the river quality data are processed prior to inclusion in the model:

-- Data obtained as part of reactive pollution monitoring were excluded from the summary statistics to ensure the model data are not unduly distorted by infrequent or random events. - It was found that results from two different analytical methods were reported for many individual samples (NRW data); a 'low' (method 21) and a 'very low' (method 24) result.
-Where both method 21 and 24 result were reported, the method 24 result was used to derive summary statistics as agreed with NRW.
-A total of 108 method 21 results (out of 917) were excluded from the data provided.
-Several data points not reported as relating to pollution monitoring but that were, nonetheless, found to distort summary statistics, were excluded for the same reason as the reactive pollution monitoring data.
-The number of data points excluded was, however, small, with only 8 out of 809 results (<1%) excluded for this reason.
+- Data obtained as part of reactive pollution monitoring were excluded from the summary statistics to ensure the model data are not unduly distorted by infrequent or random events. - Several data points not reported as relating to pollution monitoring but that were, nonetheless, found to distort summary statistics, were excluded for the same reason as the reactive pollution monitoring data.
+The number of data points excluded was, however, small; for Wales 14 out of 1,446 results were excluded (<1%).